LuisAPR1/DataScience-Predictor/README.md

 | POST | `/predict` | Single flight prediction |
 | POST | `/evaluate` | Batch model evaluation |

+---

-## License
+## License & Acknowledgments

-This project was developed as part of an academic Data Science course.
+- Educational project developed as part of an academic Data Science course.
+- Built on top of Scikit-learn for classical ML models and FastAPI for the serving layer.
+- Pandas and NumPy for data preprocessing and feature engineering.

+---

+*README written with supervised assistance from Claude Opus 4.7.*